CodeExplode/Image-Tagger/README.md

 It occasionally freezes when importing large batches of images, which I'm looking into.
 It's best to save beforehand.

-Filtering on tags with tens of thousands of images can be slow, however putting less common tags first can solve this

 Using [an icon from flaticon](https://www.flaticon.com/free-icon/computer_8891318)